balena-io/debugging-masterclass/README.md

 ```
 Should this not work, it's possible that the IP address has changed (and if it
 has, you *will* need to specify the correct address).
 The easiest way to find
-potentially correct IP address is to SSH into the gateway device and run the
+the potentially correct IP address is to SSH into the gateway device and run the
 following script:
 ```
 ( prefix=192.168.1; \